mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 We can now use the gganimate package to plot the data for all weeks.
 To do this we use similar code for the ```ggplot``` function but simply add in the ```frame=date.y``` argument.
-In the ebola_data dataframe date.y is the variable that contains information about the week case numbers were collected for.
-The ```gganimate``` fuction will then create a plot for each week and combine these to create a gif.
+In the ebola_data data frame date.y is the variable that contains information about the week case numbers were collected for.
+The ```gganimate``` function will then create a plot for each week and combine these to create a gif.
-We use the first arguement to tell gganimate the ggplot object we want to gganimate and the ```filename=``` argument to designate a filename for a file to be written out into the working directory.
+We use the first argument to tell gganimate the ggplot object we want to gganimate and the ```filename=``` argument to designate a filename for a file to be written out into the working directory.
 It might take a little while to do this.